minetest-mods/irc/README.md

 This mod is just a glue between IRC and Minetest.
 It provides two-way communication between the in-game chat, and an arbitrary IRC channel.

-The forum topic is at http://minetest.net/forum/viewtopic.php?id=3905
+The forum topic is at https://forum.minetest.net/viewtopic.php?f=11&t=3905

 Installing
 ----------

-Quick one line install for linux:
+Quick one line install for Linux:

-	cd <Mod directory> && git clone https://github.com/kaeza/minetest-irc.git irc && cd irc && git submodule update --init
+	cd <Mods directory> && git clone --recursive https://github.com/kaeza/minetest-irc.git irc

-Please change `<Mod directory>` to fit your installation of minetest.
+Please change `<Mods directory>` to fit your installation of Minetest.
 For more information, see [the wiki](http://wiki.minetest.net/Installing_mods).

-The Minetest IRC mod uses submodules, therefore you will have to run `git submodule init` when first installing the mod, and `git submodule update` every time that a submodule is updated.
-These steps can be combined as `git submodule update --init`.
+The IRC mod's git repository uses submodules, therefore you will have to run `git submodule init` when first installing the mod (unless you used `--recursive` as above), and `git submodule update` every time that a submodule is updated.
+These steps can be combined into `git submodule update --init`.

-The Minetest IRC mod also requires LuaSocket.
-This can be installed using your package manager on many distributions, for example on Arch Linux:
+You'll need to install LuaSocket.
+You can do so with your package manager on many distributions, for example:

+	# # On Arch Linux:
 	# pacman -S lua51-socket
+	# # On Debian/Ubuntu:
+	# apt-get install lua-socket

 Settings